smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlRegressor model.
 The definition of each parameter is as follows.

-- "target" : sets the name of the column that has the target value for the regression model.
+- "target": sets the name of the column that has the target value for the regression model.
-- "impute_type" : determines how empty values are handled in the data table.(default : "simple")
+- "impute_type": determines how empty values are handled in the data table. (default: "simple")
-> "simple" : for empty values, categorical variables are treated as the most common value and continuous variables are treated as the mean.
+> "simple": for empty values, categorical variables are treated as the most common value and continuous variables are treated as the mean.
-> "iterative" : applies an algorithm that predicts empty values with the remaining properties.
+> "iterative": applies an algorithm that predicts empty values with the remaining properties.
-- "features_to_drop" : selects columns that are not needed for training.
+- "features_to_drop": selects columns that are not needed for training.
-- "datetime_attribs" : selects columns corresponding to the date.
+- "datetime_attribs": selects columns corresponding to the date.
-- "outlier_method" : determines how outliers are handled in the table.(default : "iso")
+- "outlier_method": determines how outliers are handled in the table. (default: "iso")
-> "pca" : detect abnormal samples by reducing and restoring dimensions using the Principal Component Analysis (PCA).
+> "pca": detect abnormal samples by reducing and restoring dimensions using the Principal Component Analysis (PCA).
-> "iso" : use Isolation Forest to randomly branch the data table on a tree basis, isolate all observations, and detect abnormal samples.
+> "iso": use Isolation Forest to randomly branch the data table on a tree basis, isolate all observations, and detect abnormal samples.
 (Works efficiently on datasets with many variables.)
->  "knn" : use a K-NN-based approach to detect abnormal samples based on the distance between each data.
+>  "knn": use a K-NN-based approach to detect abnormal samples based on the distance between each data.
-- "time_left_for_this_task" : indicates the time the regressor will take to find a suitable regression model.
-The larger the value, the more likely it is to find a suitable model (default : 300)
+- "time_left_for_this_task": indicates the time the regressor will take to find a suitable regression model.
+The larger the value, the more likely it is to find a suitable model (default: 300)
-- "overwrite" : overwrite if a model with the same name exists.
-If True, the existing model is overwritten with the new model (default : False)
+- "overwrite": overwrite if a model with the same name exists.
+If True, the existing model is overwritten with the new model (default: False)

 **BUILD MODEL Example**